Sustainable farming practices and farmer livelihoods

 Achieving Reduction of Child Labor in Support of Education (ARISE)

-Our flagship program ARISE - Achieving Reduction of Child Labor in Support of Education - has been committed to tackling child labor in our tobacco growing communities since 2011.
+Our flagship program ARISE - Achieving Reduction of Child Labor in Support of Education - has been committed to tackling child labor in our tobacco growing communities since 2012.
 Initially developed by JTI, the International Labour Organization (ILO), and non-profit organization Winrock International, ARISE aims to end child labor in communities where JTI sources tobacco leaf.
-Today it continues to drive positive change by implementing robust solutions to prevent child labor.
+Today it continues to drive positive change by implementing robust solutions to prevent and address child labor.

 We believe that the only way to achieve a long-lasting solution to the problem of child labor is through the integrated efforts and cooperation of multiple stakeholders.
 We know that our success depends on understanding child labor in the context of wider economic, social and cultural factors, and that success can only be achieved with the socio-economic transformation of smallholder farmers in rural agricultural communities.
 Experience has taught us that the long-term solution to child labor is not simply to remove children from work, but to address the causes that allow child labor to exist, and to ensure that children and their families have viable alternatives.